Which online resources are REALLY helpful?

 There are many online employment websites.
 The more you diversify your job search, the more likely you are to find opportunities that suit your interests.
 You may also utilize job alerts to keep up-to-date with employment and career trends.

-- specifically for the Montclair State University community!
+- Hire a Red Hawk:Job and internship postings specifically for the Montclair State University community!

-- Idealist.org posts jobs and internships for those who want to make the world a better place.
+- Idealist.org: Jobs and internships for those who want to make the world a better place.

-- USAjobs.gov is the Federal Government's official job listing with employment search, information center, veteran information and forms.
+- USAjobs.gov: Federal Government's official job listing with employment search, information center, veteran information and forms.

-- LinkedIn ProFinder is LinkedIn's new professional services marketplace that helps connect entrepreneurs and freelancers with real business projects.
+- LinkedIn ProFinder: LinkedIn's new professional services marketplace that helps connect entrepreneurs and freelancers with real business projects.

-- LinkedIn Internships is a helpful internship finder that uses the power of LinkedIn to help you take the first step in your professional career.
+- LinkedIn Internships: Helpful internship finder that uses the power of LinkedIn to help you take the first step in your professional career.

-- Summer Jobs is a top resource for finding summer camp jobs, seasonal employment and careers with resorts, parks or hotels.
+- Summer Jobs: Top resource for finding summer camp jobs, seasonal employment and careers with resorts, parks or hotels.